Michel-Rolph Trouillot: Early life

 Left-to-right: Lyonel, Évelyne, Michel-Rolph, and Jocelyne Trouillot in front of their home in Port-au-Prince, Haiti.

 Trouillot was born on November 26, 1949, in Port-au-Prince, Haiti.
 His family included intellectuals, academics, and at least one judge.
 His father, Ernst Trouillot, a lawyer and professor at a prestigious lycee, hosted a television show about Haitian history as part of his academic contributions.
 His uncle, Henock Trouillot, was the director of the National Archives of Haiti, besides being a prolific writer and public historian.
 His family was also politically inclined; Trouillot's stepmother, Ertha Pascal-Trouillot, a well-known lawyer and judge, was named interim president in 1990 as the country stabilized and prepared for the democratic elections.
 His brother Lyonel Trouillot and sisters Évelyne Trouillot and Jocelyne Trouillot are all also academics and writers.

 Trouillot's life was marked by the personal experience of immigration and exile.
 Before beginning scholarly study, he was a songwriter and activist involved in political protest against the Duvalier dynasty in Haiti and against the American government's treatment of undocumented Haitian immigrants.
 In 1968, Trouillot left Haiti as part of the large wave of student activists fleeing the repression of Duvalier dictatorship.

-In 1971, Trouillot found refuge with his impoverished aunt in Brooklyn, New York.
+In 1971, Trouillot found refuge with his impoverished aunt in Brooklyn, New York City.
 His family lived in a basement and slept on the floor.
 This is where Trouillot started rehearsals for a Haitian exile theater company, Tanbou Libète (Drum of Freedom).
 He was convinced that theater could be used to instigate social change and alter the course of politics.
 In 1978, he joined his aunt in Park Slope, Brooklyn, and completed a bachelor's degree in Caribbean history and culture at Brooklyn College, while working as a taxi driver and participating in the political and cultural activism of the Haitian diaspora.
-In 1978, Trouillot left Brooklyn to enroll in the anthropology program at Johns Hopkins University, where he completed his Ph.D, and began his career as an anthropologist.
+In 1978, Trouillot left Brooklyn to enroll in the anthropology program at Johns Hopkins University, where he completed his PhD, and began his career as an anthropologist.